ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 .. literalinclude::  intro/Views/Home/Index.cshtml
    :language: html

-Press CTRL+F5 to run the project or **Debug > Start Without Debugging**.
+Press CTRL+F5 to run the project or choose **Debug > Start Without Debugging** from the menu.
 You see the home page with the main menu.

 .. image:: intro/_static/students-index.png
    :alt: Contoso University home page